Making the Perfect Soup Stock

 Turn the heat on high until bubbles start to form.

 Reduce heat immediately.
-Cover and simmer for at least 8
+Cover and simmer.
+I

-flavor advantage to not skimming the stuff the rises
+advantage to not skimming the stock.

 Adding the vegetables at the beginning of the simmering process will enhance the flavor of the vegetables in the stock.
 The carrots will give it a sweeter taste.
 If you want a less sweet stock, or want the flavor of the vegetables to be more subdued, use less carrots and add them later in the cooking.